 Creative Teaching in the Foundation Curriculum

-This module aligns to the overall philosophy and aims of the BA (Hons) Primary & Early Years Education with QTS course by focusing upon opportunities to develop, support and enhance thinking and learning skills in EYFS and Primary settings.
+This module aligns to the overall philosophy and aims of the BA (Hons) Primary & Early Years Education with QTS course by focusing upon opportunities to develop, support and enhance thinking and learning skills in the Early Years and Primary settings.
 This will be considered through statutory and non-statutory curriculum guidance, and theoretical perspectives.
 During your school based training this module will support you in developing creativity and cross-curricular opportunities, and evaluating and justifying resources, enabling you to become a highly confident, committed and creative teacher ready to join the teaching profession.

 Research in Education

 It will also support you in becoming an innovative and resilient leader of learning with a personal commitment to shaping the future of the teaching profession.
-In this module, you will be supervised by an experienced tutor who will guide and support you so that you can conduct research relevant to your subject study in a supportive and nurturing environment, demonstrating good subject and curriculum knowledge.
+In this module, you will be supervised by an experienced tutor who will guide and support you so that you can conduct research relevant to your subject study in a supportive and nurturing environment.
 It will actively encourage you to develop your research skills and to pursue your learning journey at Masters level and beyond.

 School Based Training 3